WTIOAddons/date-time-adapter/README.md

 1.1.0
  * Moved to new repository at github.com/WTIOAddons/date-time-adapter
  * Reduced verbosity of info messages further
+ * Added WARNING log level to configuration (choose for minimum logging)

 1.0.8
  * Implemented cross compile steps